lycheeverse/lychee/README.md

 - `check_example_domains` allows checking example domains such as `example.com`.
 This feature is useful for testing.

 By default, `native-tls` and `email-check` are enabled.

-## Development

-After [installing Rust](https://www.rust-lang.org/tools/install) use [Cargo](https://doc.rust-lang.org/cargo/) for building and testing.
-On Linux the OpenSSL package [is required](https://github.com/seanmonstar/reqwest?tab=readme-ov-file#requirements) to compile `reqwest`, a dependendy of lychee.
-For Nix we provide a flake so you can use `nix develop` and `nix build`.

 ## Features